rraafays/socks/README.md

 make
 ```

-Then run server using python wrapper:
+Then run server using wrapper:
 ```sh
 ./server
 ```